-The Netherlands is a beautiful country that flaunts splendid windmills, speciality museums, architectural landmarks, canals, tulip gardens, cafe culture along with cheese and clog factory.
+The Netherlands is a beautiful country that flaunts splendid windmills, specialty museums, architectural landmarks, canals, tulip gardens, cafe culture along with cheese and clog factory.
 For those staying in Amsterdam or Rotterdam, can plan a day trip to these wonderful locations by hiring a car or taking public transport.
-Stop at the Kinderdijk UNESCO World Heritage site, before you visit the delightful Claria Maria Cheese & Clog factory.
+Stop at the Kinderdijk UNESCO World Heritage site, before you visit the delightful Claria Maria Cheese & Clog Factory.
 Kinderdijk is about an hour drive from Amsterdam.
 This place showcases 19 of the last preserved windmills from the 17th-century.
-It’s fascinating to learn about the history of the windmills, lifestyle of the millers, engineering and languages they used with the sails.
+It’s fascinating to learn about the history of the windmills, lifestyle of the millers, engineering, and languages they used with the sails.
 You can tour the windmills, stroll by the canal, and then visit the Clara Maria Cheese and Clog farm.
 Otherwise, the farm is around a 20-minute drive from Amsterdam.

-Following this, farmer adds rennet extract and bacteria that coagulates the milk into Gouda flavour cheese.
+Following this, the farmer adds rennet extract and bacteria that coagulates the milk into Gouda flavour cheese.
 It’s enjoyable to watch the family contribute to making this farm a successful place.
-Every single day, the farmer’s family indulges in the task of cheese and curd making.
+Every single day, the farmer’s family indulges in the task of cheese and yoghurt making.
 After the cheese is ready, the farmer inserts knives in the vat which cuts it into pieces.

 The farmer also gathers the curd in towels and processes it through cheese press where it is at last squeezed out.
-In the end, the cheese is pressed with farmer’s label, indicating the name, location and date when the cheese was made.
+In the end, the cheese is pressed with farmer’s label, indicating the name, location, and date when the cheese was made.
 The cheese is slid in a salt brine solution at noon, which helps preserve it.
 You can taste the fresh creamy cheese for a nominal fee.
 Above all, this honourable cheese-making tradition gives a brilliant insight into the 9th-century methods of producing the world’s best consumer item.

 You can observe the usage of antique machines at the Clara Maria farm, and also occasionally participate.
 The willow wood clogs feel light on the foot and are available in colourful, classic and fancy looks.
 On your way back, enjoy the spectacular landscapes, grasslands, Healthy Dutch cows and mammoth clouds.